 Introduction to Materials

-This tutorial should take approximately 35 mins to complete.
+This tutorial should take approximately 35 minutes to complete.

 What are Materials?

-Materials are the raw ingredients that you use in order to create your products (i.e. beads, fabric, clasps, wood, flour).
+Materials are the raw ingredients that you use in order to create your products (i.e., beads, fabric, clasps, wood, flour).

-Craftybase offers an excel importer feature that can be used to easily import basic details about your materials in bulk - this can be a great way of getting up and running with a large existing inventory.
-We'll be covering how to add materials manually in this tutorial, however if you are interested in finding out more about our importer see our help article here: How do I import my materials list?
+Craftybase offers an Excel importer feature that can be used to import basic details about your materials in bulk easily - this can be a great way of getting up and running with a large existing inventory.
+We'll be covering how to add materials manually in this tutorial; however, if you are interested in finding out more about our importer, see our help article here: How do I import my materials list?

 Adding Materials